 Other features of the park include public toilets, outdoor exercise equipment, circuit track, drinking fountains, one third basketball court, picnic areas and barbecues and amenities building with change rooms and a small kiosk.
 There is also a Council-owned Childcare and parking spaces on-site.

-Council will look to fund the development of the site from a variety of sources including Section 94 contributions, other government agencies and governing sporting bodies.
+Council will look to fund the development of the site from a variety of sources including Section 7.11 Development Contributions, other government agencies and governing sporting bodies.

 The Master Plan will be delivered in stages as funding becomes available.

 Visit the below locations to view a hardcopy draft masterplan report

 - City of Parramatta Library, 1–3 Fitzwilliam Street, Parramatta

 - Council’s Customer Service Centre, 126 Church Street, Parramatta